zatch10/ILLC3/README.md

 ## Installation

-Currently this repo needs to be cloned and launched from Visual Studio Code although we expect to have it available in the VS Code Extensions marketplace very soon!
+Currently this repo needs to be cloned and launched (press F5) from Visual Studio Code although we expect to have it available in the VS Code Extensions marketplace very soon!

 ## Features

 * Syntax highlighting for LC3 including differentiation between operands, registers, comments, pseudo-ops, and data types

 * Auto complete support in the form of RTL statements for operands and pseudo-ops

 * Shortcuts implemented for various operands:
     1. shift + enter + a     --> inserts ADD